TabithaSW/Data_Forge_Fusion/README.md

 Creating a file conversion tool that allows users to select XML, CSV, EXCEL, or JSON  files and create a new version in their file type choice.
 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Chnages 12/4:
+- User can preview file content in a dataframe format prior to conversion.

 # Additions/Changes 11/30:
 - User can connect to Teradata and save the file in CSV Format!